MTingYeah/TeloMosa/README.md

 ### Identify TelC–TelG mosaic telomeric repeats (mTRs)

 Reads are scanned using a telomere boundary detection algorithm based on sliding-window analysis of telomeric sequence composition.
-Reads containing  signals from both TelG and TelC in telomeric repeats are classified as TelC–TelG mosaic telomeric repeats (mTRs) reads.
+Reads containing signals from both TelG and TelC telomeric repeats are classified as TelC–TelG mosaic telomeric repeat (mTR) reads.
 To improve specificity, only reads containing at least six consecutive telomeric repeats on both strand types are retained.

 ```bash